tesla809/erc-20-tutorial/README.md

 function allowance(address owner, address spender) external view returns (uint256);
 ```

-The ERC-20 standard allows an address to give an allowance to another address to be able to retrieve tokens from it.
-This getter returns the remaining number of tokens that the spender will be allowed to spend on behalf of owner.
-This function is a getter and does not modify the state of the contract and should return 0 by default.
+This function is:

+- a getter
+- does not modify the state of the contract
+- **should return 0 by default.**

+`allowance()` returns the amount which `spender` is still allowed to withdraw from `owner`.
+By default, this is zero.

+This value changes when `approve()` or `transferFrom()` are called.
+We will expand on the security implications of `approve()` below and during our custom ERC-20 implementation.

 #### Functions